Behavior of Solutions Nonlinear Reaction-Diffusion PDE's Relation to Dynamics of Propagation of Cancer: Long-time Behavior of Solutions

 where instead of the functions $a,b,f$ and $g$ set their mean values that denoted by $\widehat{a},\widehat{b},\widehat{f}$ and $\widehat{g}$, e.g. $ \widehat{a}=\frac{1}{mes\Omega }\underset{\Omega }{\int }a\left( x\right) dx$ , in addition we denote $\widehat{b}+\widehat{f}\left( t\right) $ by $ \widehat{b}\left( t\right) $.
 We would be noted the function $p_{1}\left( t\right) $ increases at $t\nearrow $ and converges to the value $p-1$ that was defined in the introduction.

-It should be noted according of the results of \cite{cor,m1} on the differential operators of elliptic type, study of the behavior of solutions of the problem for the equation (\ref{5.1}) will give the sufficient informations about the behavior of solutions and also for the main problem.
+It should be noted according to the results of \cite{cor,m1} on the differential operators of elliptic type, a study of the behavior of solutions of the problem for the equation (\ref{5.1}) will give the sufficient informations about the behavior of solutions and also for the main problem.